Take the Inca Trail to Machu Picchu

 Day 3 (Nazca - Chalhuanca)

 From here, we drive towards Puquio which offers both Incan and Spanish architecture, with lots of tradition.
 The winding trip takes 3-4 hours and in the first 90 kilometres, you ascend 4000 meters above sea level.
 This will be your first encounter with altitude and coca tea.
-The landscape gets greener and more spectacular as we ascend.
+The landscape gets greener and more spectacular as we ascend from the desert into the Andes.

 The wool of vicuñas is considered the finest in the world; some call it the gold of the Andes, and you can see these charming animals as we transit the Pampa Galeras National Wildlife Reserve.
 Located 95 km from Nazca and 3650 meters high, it is the main conservation center for Peru’s vicuña and alpacas that are adapted to the extreme cold of the Andes.
-You can also see eagles, pink flamingos and the occasional majestic condor.
-As we head higher into the clouds, the route is dotted with lakes and snow- capped peaks, and we will take a picnic break near to Chalhuanca.
-Here, wild Alpacas keep us company, with a landscape of golden pampas grass and lagoons.
+You can also see pink flamingos and the occasional majestic condor.
+As we head higher into the clouds, the route is dotted with lakes and snow- capped peaks, and we will take a picnic break with wild vicuña to keep us company, with a landscape of golden pampas grass and lagoons.

 We then descend to a lodge for the evening at Tampamayu, located next to the Chalhuanca River in a magnificent gorge, half-way between Nazca and Cusco.